Photos © 2012 Brian Adams

 At 10:00 that night, Brian, Roland, and I were sitting down to enjoy the first episode of the new season of Mad Men that had aired the night before, and one minute into the show, my water broke.
 At first, I wasn't sure if I was in labor, so I said nothing and just walked around the house, went to the bathroom, and came back to the couch, where my labor contractions immediately began.
 Within the next five minutes, Brian and I were in the car with our bags and on our way to the hospital, smiling and cheering Elliott on the whole way.

-My water ruptured several times from that first time before we reached the hospital, then once again when we exited the car and then again when we finally made it into OB-Triage.
+My water ruptured several times from that first time before we reached the hospital, then once again when we exited the car in the ANMC parking lot.
+I was filled with energy at excitement, even though my contractions were less than two minutes apart.
+I ran up the two flights of stairs instead of taking the elevator to OB-Triage, where my water ruptured again.
 I wasn't sure how far along my labor was, but when we were being admitted, I told the nurse, "I think I am going to have a baby soon."
 I cannot explain quite what that meant to me at the moment, except that I felt like I urgently needed to receive my antibiotic soon to make sure that Elliott was immunized before passing into the canal, a moment which I felt was imminent.

 This brings us to unexpected bump number two: when we arrived, there were no private delivery rooms available or even beds available in the labor and delivery ward--everyone had decided to have their babies on the same night!
 As this was the case, Brian and I were shown to a reclining chair in the corner of the OB Triage Unit, where I labored for a full hour while my contractions were being monitored by a machine.
 I didn't mind that I was in a chair in the middle of a busy ward instead of a room; I made my primary concern to smile, breathe, and stay calm.
 My contractions were becoming longer and increasingly strong, but Brian knelt by my side and we just continued smiling and breathing together.
 When the nurse returned to check my progress, she said, "They're already about 1 minute apart--is this your first baby?"
 I told her that it was, and then watched as she and several other nurses and staff members met with one another, quickly whispering and obviously trying to find a place where I could have my baby.
 I was getting excited: this must mean that my baby was coming soon!